Storing and Using Amaranth: A Tutorial

 Amaranth may not enjoy the lofty status occupied by wheat, but there are plenty of ways it can be eaten.
 The grain can be popped like popcorn (for instructions click here or here), or made into a hearty porridge by cooking it similar to oatmeal.
 Popped amaranth can be used as an add-in to homemade granola or as a crunchy topping for salads.
 The leaves can also be cooked and eaten like spinach or kale.

 In India and Sri Lanka, amaranth greens are added to stir-fry dishes and curries.
 I particularly enjoy amaranth in soups and stews, where it gives the meal a nutty, earthy flavor.
 Just add 1/8 – 1/4 cup to any soup recipe.
-It can be stored just like any other grain such as wheat, corn, or rice, and should last several decades if kept in an airtight container at cooleer temperatures.
+It can be stored just like any other grain such as wheat, corn, or rice, and should last several decades if kept in an airtight container at cooler temperatures.
 According to the Whole Grain Council, amaranth has a slightly shorter shelf life than other grains when kept in an open container in your pantry – just four months compared to six months for wheat.

 Nutritional Value